dakuang/tensorlayer/docs/user/tutorial.rst

         epsilon=1e-08, use_locking=False).minimize(cost, var_list=train_params)

-For training the network, we fed data and the keeping probabilities to the ``feed_dict``.
+For training the network, we feed our data and the keeping probabilities to ``feed_dict``.

 .. code-block:: python